Relaxations for binary polynomial optimization via signed certificates: Introduction.

 \subsection{Our contribution.}

-We show that the binary non-negativity of an NNS polynomial with $m$ monomials of degree $d$ can be checked in $\bO(m^2d)$ time via a \mincut algorithm.
-This leads to an $\bO(md)$-size LP formulation of the cone of binary non-negative NNS polynomials.
-For an arbitrary $n$-variate polynomial, we can decompose it as the sum of an NNS polynomial and a positively signed (PS) polynomial (that only contains nonlinear monomials with positive coefficients).
-We introduce two methods to construct piece-wise linear concave extensions of the PS component.
-These methods lead to an LP characterization of the binary non-negativity of the arbitrary polynomial and an LP reformulation of the BPO for such a polynomial.
-Because the size of the LP reformulation maybe huge, we further propose a refined signed support decomposition to decompose this polynomial as binary non-negativity certificates with simpler signed support patterns and lower representation complexities.
-Finally, we construct hierarchies of LP relaxations for the BPO that converge in at most $\ceil{\log(n)}$ steps, and each level of the relaxations can be solved in a time doubly exponential in its level number $i \le \ceil{\log(n)}$ (hence exponential in $n$).
+Our key innovation is a class of new relaxations for BPO based on the following ideas.
+We show that the binary non-negativity of an NNS polynomial with $m$ monomials, including the constant and linear monomials, and degree $d$ can be checked in $\bO(m^2d)$ time via Orlin's \maxflow algorithm.
+This leads to an $\bO(md)$-sized LP formulation of the cone of binary non-negative NNS polynomials.
+For an arbitrary $n$-variate polynomial, we can decompose it as the sum of an NNS polynomial and a PS polynomial.
+We introduce two methods to construct piecewise linear concave extensions of the PS component.
+These methods lead to an LP characterization of the binary non-negativity of an arbitrary polynomial $f$, as well as to the LP reformulation of the BPO for $f$.
+We further approximate the LP formulation of huge size by smaller relaxations generated from decompositions of $f$ into binary non-negativity certificates with simpler signed support patterns and lower representation complexity.
+Finally, we construct hierarchies of LP relaxations for the BPO.
+The standard signed hierarchy converges in at most $n+1$ levels, while the Lovász signed hierarchy converges in at most $\ceil{\log_2 n}+1$ levels.
+Each level of the relaxations can be solved in time doubly exponential in its level number $i$.